droongma/RadiKanji/README.md

 ## Introduction
 **RadiKanji is an efficient Japanese kanji(한자) Learning app with Radicals(부수).**

-It is made with MVP design pattern, AWS Lambda and RDS services.
+It is made with MVP design pattern, AWS Lambda(with Flask backend code) and RDS services.

 ## Features: